lucas-albers-lz4/rke2setup/README.md

 ```

 Note k1 is the first control node in my examples, it is the one that will be used to build the cluster.
-So we build the first control node first. and then build the rest of the cluster
+So we build the first control node first, and then build the rest of the cluster

 check that the network and host configuration is correct on all the nodes
 ```bash